All hysterectomies are performed under regional or general anesthesia in a hospital operating room.

 - Laparoscopic hysterectomy (LH) involves removal of the uterus by laparoscopic (minimally invasive) techniques.
 This procedure requires several tiny incisions below the area of the navel for insertion of the viewing laparoscope and the surgical instruments.
 In order for the surgeon to observe the inside of the body clearly, the abdominal cavity is inflated with a gas (usually carbon dioxide).
 The uterus is then either extracted vaginally or through the small abdominal incisions by division into smaller pieces.

 - Laparoscopy-assisted vaginal hysterectomy (LAVH) is vaginal hysterectomy with the assistance of laparoscopic techniques as described above.

-- Oophorectomy is the surgical removal of the ovary(s); salpingo-oophorectomy is the removal of the ovary(s) and the Fallopian tube(s).
-These procedures may be performed at the same time as hysterectomy in some cases.
+- Oophorectomy is the surgical removal of the ovary(s); salpingo-oophorectomy refers to is the removal of the ovary(s) and the Fallopian tube(s).
+These procedures may be performed at the same time as hysterectomy if indicated.